 Technology Transfer and Outreach: Numerous lectures and workshops have been conducted to share the results of this research with consultants, regulators, and other researchers.
-The principal investigator has conducted EPA sponsored workshops, prepared chapters for two different books, and given several lectures about this research project.
+The principal investigator has conducted EPA-sponsored workshops, prepared chapters for two different books, and given several lectures about this research project.
 The principal investigator has also engaged in collaborative research with other universities in the U.S. and Europe.
+Several articles have been published in refereed journals.